Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TH2AZz_gYSw.md

 ### Transcript

-> gg for dedicated servers by the way thanks we we know that there are still like a few a couple of crashes that are happening on dedicated servers uh and maybe the patch today will address some of those uh i guess we'll find out i haven't read the patch but uh it's never impossible
+> gg for dedicated servers by the way thanks we we know that there are still like a few a couple of crashes that are happening on dedicated servers, and maybe the patch today will address some of those, i guess we'll find out i haven't read the patch but, it's never impossible